azoth-lang/azoth.language.reference/src/void-type.md

 The `void` type is not a supertype or subtype of any other type except for `never` which is a subtype of all types including `void`.
 However, there is an implicit conversion from any type to `void`.
 This implicit conversion allows one to explicitly override a `void` returning method with one that returns a value.
+Additionally, `void` can be used as a generic argument for an object, value, or struct type.
+Thus it is in all three type categories.